MSU Logo

 The education curriculum for the preparation of teachers was developed in 1903 at Mississippi State University with the establishment of the Department of Industrial Education.
 The School of Industrial Pedagogy was organized in 1909.
 This name was changed to the School of Education in 1935 and to the College of Education in 1963.

-The unit is comprised of six academic departments, including Counseling and Educational Psychology; Curriculum, Instruction, and Special Education; Music; Instructional Systems and Workforce Development; Leadership and Foundations; and Kinesiology; in addition are two teacher candidate preparation programs offered jointly with the College of Agriculture and Life Sciences -Agricultural and Extension Education and Family and Consumer Sciences.
+The unit is comprised of six academic departments, including Counseling, Educational Psychology, and Foundations; Curriculum, Instruction, and Special Education; Music; Instructional Systems and Workforce Development; Educational Leadership; and Kinesiology; in addition are two teacher candidate preparation programs offered jointly with the College of Agriculture and Life Sciences -Agricultural and Extension Education and Family and Consumer Sciences.

-These academic departments are augmented by one primary research unit, the Rehabilitation Research and Training Center on Blindness and Low Vision, and four service units, the Center for Educational Partnerships, the Learning Center, The Early Childhood Institute, and the Office of Clinical/Field-Based Instruction, Licensure, and Outreach, which are coordinated through the Office of the Dean.
+These academic departments are augmented by one primary research unit, the National Research and Training Center on Blindness and Low Vision, and three service units, the Center for Educational Partnerships, the T.K.
+Martin Center for Technology and Disability, and the Office of Clinical/Field-Based Instruction, Licensure, and Outreach, which are coordinated through the Office of the Dean.

-Included in the Center for Educational Partnerships are the following service units: the Educational Design Institute, America Reads-Mississippi, The Program for Research and Evaluation in Public Schools, the World Class Teaching Project (which prepares teachers for National Board certification), the Writing/Thinking Institute (part of the National Writing Project), and the Migrant Education Service Center.
+Included in the Center for Educational Partnerships are the following service units: America Reads-Mississippi, the World Class Teaching Project (which prepares teachers for National Board certification), the Writing/Thinking Institute (part of the National Writing Project), and the Mississippi Migrant Education Service Center.

 Deans of the College of Education